TrapGold

-TrapGold is the second mixtape by Australian rapper Iggy Azalea, who released it as a free digital download on 11 October 2012.
+TrapGold is the second and final mixtape by Australian rapper Iggy Azalea, who released it as a free digital download on 11 October 2012.
 American DJ and music producer Diplo and 1st Down of FKi executive produced the project, along with Azalea and Stix serving as co-executive producers.
 It also features a guest appearance from Juicy J and samples interviews from Salvador Dalí, Andy Warhol, David LaChapelle and Reiner Opoku.